WildStacks/xmregcore/README.md

 cmake ..

-# alternatively can use cmake -DMONERO_DIR=/path/to/monero_folder ..
+# alternatively can use cmake -DWILDSTACKS_DIR=/path/to/wildstacks_folder ..
-# if monero is not in ~/monero
+# if wildstacks is not in ~/wildstacks

 make

 # run tests
 make test
 ```

-# Other examples

-Other examples can be found on  [github](https://github.com/moneroexamples?tab=repositories).
-Please know that some of the examples/repositories are not
-finished and may not work as intended.

 # How can you help?